Maxime Guyon

-Maxime Guyon (born 7 May 1989) is a French flat racing jockey, who debuted at 2005.
+Maxime Guyon (born 7 May 1989 in Laval, Mayenne) is a French flat racing jockey, who debuted at 2005.
 In 2008, he received a professional license and won first group one at the Grand Prix de Paris.
 In 2010, he won races in the United Kingdom, Japan and Hong Kong.
 Since 2015, he is a retained jockey for Wertheimer et Frère, succeeding Olivier Peslier in the role.

-In Hong Kong he made an immediate impact in a short stint with 15 victories that won him second place in the Most Popular Jockey of the Year in 2010/11 season.
+In Hong Kong, he made an immediate impact in a short stint with 15 victories that won him second place in the Most Popular Jockey of the Year in the 2010/11 season.